yardstickpics/tools/README.md

  * `progress` — boolean.
 If `true`, periodically log how many callbacks have been executed and how much time is estimated to finish.
  * `cpus` — integer.
 Number of tasks to run in parallel.
  * `max` — integer.
 Iterate only over this many images.
 Useful for testing tools on small samples.
+ * `ignoreErrors` — boolean.
+By default if any callback throws or returns a `Promise` that fails, the whole `map` will be aborted.

 Returns a `Promise` for an array of results from all callbacks.
-If any callback throws or returns a `Promise` that fails, the whole `map` will be aborted.

 #### Example